Lady Penelope Gardens Ltd

 • We avoid bonfires when another alternative is possible.

-• We actively pursue all avenues for recycling available to us, for example, our office recycles paper; cardboard; food; and shredded confidential papers used for animal bedding.
+• We actively pursue all avenues for recycling available to us, for example, our office recycles paper; cardboard; and shredded confidential papers used for animal bedding by the team.

 • We have appointed a ‘green champion’ (Bev), to organise and supervise a waste audit in our office, and to monitor the progress of staff recycling.

-• When pruning shrubs, where appropriate we save and re-use them as ‘natural’ staking in herbaceous borders.
+• When pruning shrubs, where appropriate we save and re-use the prunings as ‘natural’ staking in herbaceous borders.

 • Our proactive approach to Pest and Disease management prioritises prevention by good plant hygiene and best practice principles such as promoting natural predators; choosing plants well suited to conditions; providing good drainage; mulching; well- planned pruning regimes; allowing plants sufficient space.